any-tdf/stdf/doc/components/input/guide_en.md

+> Input uses the icon ri-close-circle-fill, please ensure that the symbol.svg file in your project includes this icon.
+For details, please refer to [STDF-Guide-Icon](https://stdf.design/#/guide/icon).

 ## title and placeholder

 If the title is passed in but the placeholder is not, the Input component will use "Please enter + title" as the default placeholder.
 Both title and placeholder should be passed in at least one.